goyek/goyek/.github/pull_request_template.md

 - [ ] `CHANGELOG.md` is updated.
 - [ ] `README.md` is updated.
 - [ ] The code changes follow [Effective Go](https://golang.org/doc/effective_go).
+- [ ] The code changes are covered by tests.